ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -13 to -14 ## {#sec-13-14}

+* Clarified scope and goal of the document in abstract and introduction.

+* Overall clarifications on semantics of operations and parameters.

+* Major restructuring in the presentation of the KDC interface.

+* Revised error handling, also removing redundant text.

+* Imported parameters and KDC resource about the KDC's public key from draft-ietf-ace-key-groupcomm-oscore.

+* New parameters 'group_rekeying_scheme' and 'control_group_uri'.

+* Provided example of administrative keying material transported in 'mgt_key_material'.

+* Reasoned categorization of parameters, as expected support by ACE Clients.

+* Reasoned categorization of KDC functionalities, as minimally/optional to support for ACE Clients.

+* Guidelines on enhanced error responses using 'error' and 'error_description'.

+* New section on group rekeying, discussing at a high-level a basic one-to-one approach and possible one-to-many approaches.

+* Revised and expanded security considerations, also about the KDC.

+* Updated list of requirements for application profiles.

+* Several further clarifications and editorial improvements.

+## Version -05 to -13 ## {#sec-05-13}

+* Incremental revision of the KDC interface.

+* Removed redundancy in parameters about signature algorithm and signature keys.

+* Node identifiers always indicated with 'peer_identifiers'.

+* Format of public keys changed from raw COSE Keys to be certificates, CWTs or CWT Claims Set (CCS).
+Adapted parameter 'pub_key_enc'.

+* Parameters and functionalities imported from draft-ietf-key-groupcomm-oscore where early defined.

+* Possible provisioning of the KDC's Diffie-Hellman public key in response to the Token transferring to /authz-info.

+* Generalized proof-of-possession evidence, to be not necessarily a signature.

+* Public keys of group members may be retrieved filtering by role and/or node identifier.

+* Enhanced error handling with error code and error description.

+* Extended "typed" format for the 'scope' claim, optional to use.

+* Editorial improvements.

 ## Version -04 to -05 ## {#sec-04-05}

 * Updated uppercase/lowercase URI segments for KDC resources.